marcomicera/marcomicera.github.io/README.md

 # My personal website
-Curriculum, projects and University notes.\
+Résumé, portfolio, and University notes.\
 As simple as that.\
 [marcomicera.github.io](https://marcomicera.github.io/)